 Especially when filing taxes yourself, talking to a real, live person to get custom tax advice gives you peace of mind.
 TurboTax is an excellent option if you’re looking to save money while still having the resources of working with a tax professional.

-With a name like FreeTaxUSA, you expect it to be free to use and file.
-But, is it really free?
+With a name like FreeTaxUSA, you expect it to be free to use and free to file.
+But is it really free?
+Well, in this case, you might be surprised.
+Even though there are a few exceptions, like paid access for Priority Customer Support, FreeTaxUSA really is free.

 There are two tiers of services and both are excellent choices.
-The free version includes your federal tax return, e-filing service, data rollover from last year’s online backup of your data, and covers some pretty complex tax filing situations.
-Adding state tax comes with a fee, but at only $14.99 to e-file your state return once you file your federal taxes, it won’t break the bank.
+The free version includes your federal tax return, e-filing service, data rollover from last year’s online backup of your data and covers some pretty complex tax filing situations.
+Adding state tax comes with a fee, but at only $12.95 to e-file your state return once you file your federal taxes, it won’t break the bank.

 If you want to upgrade to the Deluxe Edition, there’s a one-time charge of $6.99.
 Upgrading for this minimal fee is worth the cost because it gives you Audit Assist.
 Plus, if you’re not sure how to enter your tax information, you get automatic access to the Priority Customer Support feature with the Deluxe Edition.